Top 3 Places to Go on Holiday at Christmas

 We surveyed 1,041 people in the UK and asked them “Which country is best to visit on holiday at Christmas?”
-Here, we look over the top three answers, Britain which took 13% of the votes, Lapland with 11% of the votes and the USA with 8% of the votes, to find out more about spending Christmas in these countries.
+Here, we look over the top three answers, Britain which took 13% of the votes, Lapland with 11% of the votes.
+With the USA with 8% of the votes.

 Christmas in Britain

 Perhaps it’s the homely nostalgic feel to Christmas in Britain that made this choice so popular.
 In spite of the usually poor winter weather, the UK has lots to offer at Christmas.

 Firstly, there’s the regional Christmas markets that attract hundreds of thousands of visitors.

 In terms of entertainment, social calendars fill up with Christmas parties, pop-up ice rinks, and a cheesy favourite – Pantomimes!

 This may make us sound like a nation of couch potatoes, but Christmas TV plays an important part of the Christmas experience.
 From Christmas movies, to the Queen’s Speech and “Christmas Special” episodes of our favourite regular TV shows.

 There are also the Boxing Day sales, which get bigger and bigger and start earlier and earlier every year as people flock to pick up bargains on the high street.
 For those less interested in shopping, in Britain, unlike the rest of Europe, there are football matches over the Christmas period, with watching the Boxing Day matches a tradition for many.

 Lapland is the true destination for those wanting to see the epitome of Christmas – Santa Claus.
 Located in northern Finland, Lapland, during the winter months, is a sight to behold.
 Snow, reindeer, log cabins, the northern lights and of course a true feeling that Christmas is here.
 It really is the dream destination for those wanting to treat their family to Christmas.